Firing statistics of inhibitory neuron with delayed feedback. I. Output ISI probability density: Main calculation

 \subsection{Delays probability density}

 In order to find $f(s)$, one should substitute $P(s'\mid s)$ from (\ref{umov2}) into (\ref{umoriv}) and solve the obtained equation.
-As $P(s'\mid s)$ obtained is exactly the same as for excitatory BN with delayed feedback \cite{BNDF}, the equation for $f(s)$ and $f(s)$ itself will also be the same.
-In \cite{BNDF}, the probability density $f(s)$ was obtained as
+As $P(s'\mid s)$ obtained here is exactly the same as for BN with excitatory delayed feedback \cite[Eq.
+(9)]{BNDF}, the equation for $f(s)$ and $f(s)$ itself will be the same also.
+In \cite[Eq.
+(10)]{BNDF}, the probability density $f(s)$ was obtained as

 where $g(s)$ -- is an ordinary function, which vanishes out of interval $]0;\Delta]$: